-In the event of an allegation being made against a member of the school staff (or a volunteer helper), it will always be referred to and investigated by the Principal unless a criminal act has been committed, in which case the matter should be referred to the local authorities where appropriate.
-If the Principal deems the allegation to be of a safeguarding nature (criminal or not) the Head of Safeguarding for Nord Anglia Education must be informed as soon as possible and certainly within 24 hours.
-HR must also be informed by contacting the regional HR Director and the Group HR Director as soon as possible.
-In the case of the allegation being against the Principal, the Regional HR Director and the Regional Managing Director, as well as the Head of Safeguarding and Group HR Director should be informed.
+In the event of an allegation being made against a member of the school staff (or a volunteer helper), it will always be investigated by the Principal unless a criminal act has been committed, in which case the matter should be referred to the local authorities where appropriate.
+In all cases

+(criminal or not) the Principal of the school and the Head of Safeguarding for Nord Anglia Education (Barry Armstrong - barry.armstrong@nae.com) must be informed as soon as possible and certainly within 24 hours.
+HR must also be informed by contacting the regional HR Director (Michelle Zhang) as soon as possible.
+In the case of the allegation being against the Principal, the Regional HR Director and the Regional Managing Director, (Mike Embley)-as well as the Head of Safeguarding should be informed.